 My online teaching career has set me on a journey of discovery.
 It has provided me with creative freedom, endless resources and learning materials, and the possibility to teach students from all corners of the globe.
 I'm a true believer in the importance of technology in the classroom and e-learning as a platform for teaching.

 However, more and more students are using mobile devices to connect to the web.
 Mobile learning (or m-learning) is the ability to learn anywhere and at any time using a portable electronic device.
-Mobile learning is less structured than e-learning and in my opinion complements the latter perfectly.
+Mobile learning is less structured than e-learning, but in my opinion complements the latter perfectly.

 Mobile learning and language development